Sky shareholders cheer Comcast's $40 billion knockout bid

 "We couldn't be more excited by the opportunities in front of us.
 We now encourage Sky shareholders to accept our offer, which we look forward to completing before the end of October 2018."

-Comcast is making a big bet.
-Its offer is well over twice the price Sky shares were trading at before the latest takeover saga started in December 2016.
+Roberts is likely to face questions from investors over his offer of £17.28, which is more than double the price of Sky stock before the takeover saga started in December 2016.

+"Looking at the stock price before the first Fox bid, it's hard not to come to the conclusion that either the stock was woefully undervalued by the market, or is much overrated by the latest bid," Laith Khalaf, a senior analyst at investment platform Hargreaves Lansdown, told CNN.

+"Comcast now needs to demonstrate to its shareholders in the coming years that this deal was worth it," he added.

 — Mark Thompson contributed reporting.